SToRMS stands for “Strategies To Reduce Male Suicide”.

 4) Highlighting the relationship between alcohol and mental wellbeing.

 SToRMS believes that the agenda is a national one and, where possible, aims to work with other suicide prevention charities to raise awareness and influence policy decision making at this level.
-However, as a small organisation the main focus will initially be on raising suicide awareness in local schools and communities and funding supportive measures.
+However, as a small organisation the main focus will initially be on raising suicide awareness in local communities and funding initiatives to increase the number of protective factors and improve support networks.

-SToRMS believes our initiatives are necessary to help young men weather the SToRMS which they face in their everyday lives.
+SToRMS believes our initiatives are necessary to help young people weather the SToRMS which they face in their everyday lives.
 It is in Dan’s memory that we must push for this change.

 Donate to us